Gene Hunt: Finale

-Hunt characterises his younger self as "skinny," headstrong and full of male bravado; he confesses that he'd completely forgotten about his past.
-Keats, confronting Hunt along with the rest of his team, destroys his office to reveal the universe outside and accuses Hunt of manufacturing his own fantasy world, in which he'd entrapped the souls of Shaz, Chris, Ray and Alex.
-Keats then convinces everyone else except Alex to accept a "transfer" to his own department, implied to be Hell with Keats being the Devil, but with Alex's help Hunt persuades them to return.
+Hunt confesses that he had completely forgotten about his past.
+The team are then confronted by Keats, who destroys their office to reveal the universe outside and accuses Hunt of entrapping the souls of Shaz, Chris, Ray and Alex in his fantasy.
+He then offers everyone a "transfer" to his own department, which is implied to be Hell, with Keats either being the Devil or a demon.
+Though Shaz, Ray and Chris initially accept, Alex assists Hunt in persuading the trio to return.

-Afterward, Hunt takes Ray, Chris, Shaz and Alex "to the pub", The Railway Arms, a favoured hangout in Life on Mars, where they are greeted outside by Nelson.
-Ray, Chris and Shaz enter, but Keats appears and tries to persuade Alex to come with him.
-This attempt fails when Alex realises, observing Keats' wristwatch frozen at 09:06, that she has also died in the real world.
+Afterward, Hunt takes the team "to the pub", The Railway Arms, a favoured hangout in Life on Mars, where they are greeted outside by Nelson.
+Ray, Chris and Shaz enter, but Keats reappears and tries to persuade Alex he can return her to 2008 to see her daughter.
+This attempt fails when Alex realises that, upon observing Keats' wristwatch frozen at 09:06, she has also died in the real world.
 Hunt is able to persuade Alex to accept her death and enter the pub, but not before they share a kiss.

-In the closing moments, the series comes full circle back to Life on Mars as another officer from the future appears wondering, like Alex and Sam, who has changed his office, and wondering where his iPhone is, and Gene Hunt ventures out to greet him in his usual fashion; using the same words he used to greet Sam Tyler in his first scene in Life on Mars.
+In the closing moments, the series comes full circle back to Life on Mars as another officer from the future appears wondering, like Alex and Sam, who has changed his office and where his iPhone is.
+Gene Hunt ventures out to greet him in his usual fashion, using the same words he used to greet Sam Tyler in his first scene in Life on Mars.

+Lazarus

+Gene Hunt was intended to return alongside Sam Tyler in a continuation series Lazarus, which would have taken place in modern day 2021, and also the 1970s and 1980s.
+Gene was originally going to appear living in the modern day and elderly, and ended up being sent back in time alongside Sam (in which Gene would have gone back to his younger age).
+But the project ended up being cancelled due to funding issues.

 Characterisation

 Personality and appearance

 The character of Gene Hunt is politically incorrect, having been described as an old-school copper.
 It is said that the character thinks of himself as the sheriff in the western movie High Noon.
+He can be intimidating and is often violent, while also having a bullying streak.
+However, he is fiercely protective of his team and "his city".
+This in turn inspires strong loyalty from his team members.

 Philip Glenister, the actor who plays Hunt has described his character as "intuitive" and "instinctive".
 Glenister has also drawn similarities between Hunt and football managers José Mourinho and Brian Clough on account of his "arrogance" and way of thinking.